 stg.pageView

-element on the event list and click on it. - Here you’ll see all tags that were fired on page view.
-If you see the Piwik PRO tag fired, the tracking is working correctly.
+element on the event list and click on it. - Here you’ll see all tags that were fired.
+If the Piwik PRO tag is among them, the website tracking is working correctly.

-To check tracking using an inspector tool in the browser, follow these steps:
+To check website tracking using an inspector tool in the browser, follow these steps:

 - Open your website.